Every book benefits from a great index—but for an interdisciplinary book, it is absolutely vital.

 An interdisciplinary book speaks to many more types of readers than traditional scholarship does.
 The index is your book’s road map, helping those readers navigate your ideas in ways that speak to their unique intellectual backgrounds.

-Our team specializes in these types of indexes because we know that world-changing ideas emerge from the rich intersections of social movements and intellectual traditions.
+Our team specializes in academic book indexing for these kinds of texts because we know that world-changing ideas emerge from the rich intersections of social movements and intellectual traditions.

 Help your readers change the world with your book by giving them a great index.